mylesthaiss/Ryzen-MAME-Test/README.md

 A simple script that is aimed to reproduce GCC segfaults under Linux by compiling MAME.

 # Features
-Looped compiles of MAME.
+- Looped compiles of MAME.
+- Logs dates for start and completed compiles
-Dumps 'free' and 'sensors' outputs onto log file after each successful or failed build.
+- Dumps 'free' and 'sensors' outputs onto log file after each successful or failed build.

 # Usage
 Default run with maximum threads in use: